jbukoski/PotentialNaturalRegeneration/README.md

 1. :black_square_button: Are there any ambiguous land use categories we need to discuss?
 How can we develop these two datasets?

 1. **Confirmar com renatinho**: Felipe has developed this layer already for us, right? (**Which paper?**) Can you remember me as we developed it - ESA CCI?
 At lower resolution (30 m) we have some more detailed layers that we could try to build this potentially restorable areas more detailed.
-In summary, this is a key point and before starting to get the data we need to have clear which database we will use to build it.
+In summary, this is a key point and before starting to get the data we need to have clear which database we will use to build it. ([see 11th point of "About layers" section](#about-layers))

 1. Do you already have an algorithm for generating random points and what is it?
 How feasible **would it be to generate 550,000 random points in the regeneration areas (regen=1)**; and **550,000 in the non-regeneration areas (regen=0)**?
 That would be **1.1 million in total**, but we would expect to lose some of those to NoData problems when intersecting with the covariate datasets, hence we might end up with approximately 1 million.
     1. **I need you to tell me what sorts of numbers are realistic if this is asking too much.** One of the reasons I am asking for a lot is that we will almost certainly want to run some country-level or continental-level models to evaluate whether this improves prediction accuracy, so we need to make sure we have enough sample points within each of those strata.